marjan3/durer-grid/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 ## Download
- - The application is now available as a JAR file.
-Within the `dist/` directory of this repository the executable JAR file can be found.
+ - The application is now available as a JAR file and Windows executable.
+Within the `dist/` directory of this repository the executable JAR and Windows exe file (in a zip format) can be found.

 ## Contact